WICG/scroll-to-text-fragment/EXTENSIONS.md

   to highlight, for example, only one particular face in a group picture, apart from the media fragment temporal dimension.
-* The functional syntax does have some nice advantages over the `key=value` syntax in that it's easier to extend and nest.
+* The functional syntax does have some nice advantages over the `key=value` syntax in that it is easier to extend and nest.
 * It already exists, so we don't have to reinvent the wheel.

-The main downsides are that it's quite verbose and departs from the `key=value` syntax of text fragments.
+The main downsides are that it is quite verbose and departs from the `key=value` syntax of text fragments.
 We expect that CSS selectors are much less likely to be hand crafted, so compactness is less of an issue here than in text fragments.
 The fact that it differs from text fragments' syntax is unfortunate, but seems limited to aesthetic consequences.